MoncktonLab/MoncktonWaterfall/README.md

   -h, --help            show this help message and exit
   -i,--inFastx INFASTX  Input Fastx file. (required)
   -o,--out OUT          Output file. (required)
-  -m,--motifs MOTIFS    Search motifs, comma separated, most frequent first, e.g. 'CGG,AGG'.
+  -M,--motifs MOTIFS    Search motifs, comma separated, most frequent first, e.g. 'CGG,AGG'.
 Either motifs (-m) or
                         locus (-L) must be specified.
   -L,--locus LOCUS      By specifying the locus, the motifs and colours are defined.
 Additional motifs to be coloured
                         can be specified using the -m flag.
 Either motifs (-m) or locus (-L) must be specified.